parkashay/PostsUploadPHP/README.md

-# quotewebsite
+# Posts Upload
-A mini project - quotes website(dynamic).
+A mini project - for uploading posts(mainly quotes).

-Feel free to use it anywhere with modifications.
-I've used html, materialize css and php.
+used - html, materialize-css and php,
 MySQL for database.
-use database name 'mysite' to run in localhost and tables 'users' and 'quotes'.
+use database name 'mysite' to run in localhost(Xampp server) and tables 'users' and 'quotes'.